deepology/ideel-tutorials/README.md

 ***1. Matrices***

-1.1 Saving and Loading Matrices in NumPy.ipynb
+&nbsp;&nbsp;&nbsp;&nbsp; 1.1 Saving and Loading Matrices in NumPy.ipynb

 1.2 Saving and Loading Matrices in PyTorch.ipynb